Gruftgrabbler/PFS_173_ROMPLER/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change

-## TODO - Checklist
+## TODO - Checklist (In no particular order)

+- [ ] Update the Arduino equivalent repository
+- [ ] Rewrite the python code for better usability and clearance
+- [ ] Include a clear tutorial how to setup SDCC and EASYPDKPROG, because I spend a lot of time with this and maybe it helps others to be faster than me
+- [ ] Build a soldered prototype of the project with exchangeable mcu
+- [ ] Add the python code for sample conversion to the repository
+- [ ] Add pictures of the project to the repository
 - [ ] I removed the sine data from the sample.h, so the sinetest isn't working anymore
-- [ ] The Interrupt Timer is intitialised with 16Mhz but my calculations use 8Mhz
+- [ ] The Interrupt Timer is initialised with 16Mhz but my calculations used 8Mhz?
 - [ ] The Bandgap reference voltage level and IHRC clock speed in the makefile is not used in the code.
 - [ ] The sample plays at the falling edge of the button press at the moment
 - [ ] Reduce the sample size to fit in 3kW code memory
 - [ ] Refactor the code for more readability and clearance
 - [ ] Improve the Readme
+- [ ] Do the TODO List

 ### Optional:
 - [ ] Additional Feature: Potentiometer for Sample Start Position